 The module aims at augmenting the student’s awareness of distinctions of style and register in Hindi by working on ‘texts’ of different kinds; the range will include transcriptions of popular film dialogue, short dramas, formal and informal correspondence, narrative prose, film lyrics and news broadcasts.
 A further aspect of the module will be to look at word-formation and processes of etymology, and subsequently to consider the complementary nature of various different styles of Hindi vis-à-vis the concept of a uniform ‘standard Hindi’.

 Communicative practice is established through listening and discussing the texts and the topics they introduce, with particular reference to the context-bound nature of language and ideas.
 This provides students with a range of materials to approach research topics relating to Hindi language and the histories, societies and cultures associated with Hindi.

 Method of assessment

-- Materials will be made available throughout the course.
+Materials will be made available throughout the module.